Watts-College/crj-507-spring-2025/schedule.md

 ## Description

 How do we know whether a node is important in a network?
 How can we compare the structure of different networks?
 These are key questions in network analysis and this week we will start to think about how we describe networks.
-One of the most popular concepts in network analysis is *centrality*.
+One of the most popular concepts for accomplishing these tasks in network analysis is *centrality*.
 That is, important nodes are those who are central.
 Also, we can compare networks by examining how they differ (or are similar) based on the distribution of centrality scores.
-This section introduces the concept of centrality, focusing specifically on **degree centrality**.
+This week introduces the concept of centrality, focusing specifically on **degree centrality**.
 Next week we will shift to two alternative measures of centrality, **closeness** and **betweenness**.

 ## Learning Objectives